psi-consortium/psi/doc/PSI/PSI-TAD/terms.md

 * Order context:
   * **Supplier**: A role played by a Party, who commits to provide a product to a Buyer by a formal agreement.
 Usually a provider.
   * **Buyer**: A role played by a Party, who imposed a Supplier to provide a product by a formal agreement.
 Usually a customer.
   * **(Product) User**: A Product User is corresponding to the role of using a product.
-Usually an individual or sub-unit of a customer organization.
+Usually an individual or subunit of a customer organization.
   * **Broker**: A role played by a party, who brokers products between buyer and supplier.
 Usually the [PSS](#pss).

 ```plantuml